8snit/Spike.SqlUpserter/README.md

 ### Introduction

-Spike of a simple SQL batching component using SqlBulkCopy together with an automatically generated Stored Procedure (Merge)
+Spike of a simple SQL batching component using SqlBulkCopy together with an automatically generated Stored Procedure for database merge.

 ### Usage